Two Tails

-Two Tails (Два хвоста) is a 2018 Russian 3D computer-animated science-fiction adventure comedy film directed by Victor Azeev and co-directed by Natalia Nilova, from a script by Vasily Rovensky.
+Two Tails (Два хвоста) is a 2018 Russian animated science-fiction adventure comedy film directed by Victor Azeev and co-directed by Natalia Nilova, from a script by Vasily Rovensky.
 Produced by Licensing Brands, the film had its world premiere in Russia on 25 May 2018, and was released theatrically in Russia on 31 May to mixed reviews.
 It had a worldwide gross of $3,390,149.

 Premise

 Best friends Max, a restless and adventurous cat, and Bob, a serious and determined beaver, embark on a dangerous mission to rescue their friends who were abducted by aliens.

 Production

 The film was produced by Licensing Brands LLC.
 Production began in June 2015, and the film was granted funding from the Cinema Foundation of Russia on 14 June 2016.

 Release and reception

 Two Tails received its world premiere in Russia on 25 May 2018, before being released theatrically in Russia on 31 May by CaroProkat.